moshabbir-dotcom/Portfolio-assessment-1/README.md

 # OPPORTUNITIES-
 As more specialist health & fitness services begin to be offered the contact form can be updated with the options that are looking to be offered in the future such as fire cupping/ Hijama and other complimentary therapies.

-When the complimentary therapies are launched, a online diary booking facility could be implemented.
+When the complimentary therapies are launched, a online diary booking facility could be implemented with a working form option.
+(This projects form is non functioning as it is only html & css.)

 Website storage would be reduced by using an iframe URL linked to youtube as opposed to the locally stored video file.
 The reason for this is that this website will not be the offical website for muscle genie which is still under development and links to ther official address have been added to the project for when the business is officially launched so uploading to youtube would not have been suitable in this instance.

 Not all images were able to be compressed due to free compression software not supporting file sizes greater than 5mb.
 Before deployment as a functioning site this would be addressed and file sizes compressed even further.